 Now you can move on to the Nutrition Facts panel—something to always check!
 Here’s an overview of what’s important:

 Take a look at the total calories and the calories from fat.
 Aim for the fat calories to be 15% of total calories or less (so that’s fat calories/total calories < 0.15).
 To figure out what percentage of calories come from fat, divide the calories from fat by the total calories per serving and multiply the result by 100.
-Doing this calculation will steer you towards foods that have little to no added fats and oils.
+Doing this calculation will steer you toward foods that have little to no added fats and oils.

 What should you not worry about?
 Don’t worry about the protein!
 If you eat a whole-food, plant-based diet, you will naturally get all the protein you need, without having to think about it.
 Remember, the fewer packaged/labeled foods you eat the better, but if you follow these simple guidelines and find your go-to brands, it will make healthy eating a whole lot easier.